nshutinicolas/alx-system_engineering-devops/README.md

-Week zero projects in \
+Week zero projects in
-1. shell basics
+1. 0x00-shell_basics
-2. shell permission
+2. 0x01-shell_permissions

 It is a devops related activities